iwanders/labelling_tool/README.md

  - Delete polygons by selecting them with shift-click and pressing delete on the keyboard or the X from the control bar.
  - Change type of a polygon by selecting them and left clicking a label.
  - Undo and redo changes with ctrl+z and ctrl+y or from the control bar, this is an experimental feature from ol-ext.
+ - While drawing a polygon use ctrl+z or ctrl+rightclick to remove the previously inserted point.
  - Close new polygons quickly with doubleclick.
 Use ctrl+z to remove the last placed control point while drawing.
  - Try the dropdown for some options... :)